 Protein powder can also be beneficial for senior citizens.
 But, as you might already know, there are a lot of protein powders and supplements for sale.

 Instead of you searching through page after page of search results or store websites, I’m here to help!
-In this article, you’ll learn about the best protein powders for senior citizens.
+In this article, you’ll learn about the best protein powders for seniors.
 You’ll also learn about the pros and cons of protein products for the elderly.

 The top-rated protein powders for senior citizens